Postosuchus: Skull

 Postosuchus had a massively built skull, bearing dagger-like teeth, which was constructed narrow in front, and extended wide and deep behind.
 The holotype skull was 55 cm in length and 21 cm broad and deep.
-Many fenestrae (openings) are present in the bones that lighten the skull, providing space for the muscles.
 Like more derived archosaurs, the lower jaw had mandibular fenestrae (at the lower jaw), formed by the junction of the dentary with other jaw bones (surangular and angular).

-Postosuchus likely had very good long-distance sight, due to large orbits, supporting large and sharp eyes, and strong olfaction provided by elongated nostrils.
 Inside the skull, under the nostrils, a hollow is seen that may have contained a Jacobson's organ, an olfactory sensory organ sometimes referred as the "sixth sense".
 The jaws held large and sharp, serrated teeth, of which some were developed even larger to operate as hooked sabers.

 A complete tooth found among Postosuchus remains in North Carolina measured about 7.2 cm in height.
 Postosuchus possessed heterodonty dentition, which means each tooth was different in size and shape from the others.
-The upper jaw contained 17 teeth, with each premaxilla bearing only four teeth and each maxilla 13 teeth.
+The upper jaw contained 17 teeth on each side, with each premaxilla bearing only four teeth and each maxilla 13 teeth.
 The lower jaw had over 30 teeth.
 Replacement activity in Postosuchus was different from that of crocodiles, since the replacement tooth did not fit directly in the pulp cavity of the old tooth, but grew until resorption of the old tooth was complete.

 Limbs and posture

 With the forelimbs being about 64% the size of the hind limbs, Postosuchus had small hands bearing five toes, of which only the first digit bore a claw.
 Due to the diminutive size of the hands, whether this claw was especially predominant in predation is uncertain, but it may have helped in grappling prey.
 The feet were much larger than the hands, with the fifth metatarsal forming a hook shape.
-The innermost two digits were less robust than the other toes, and likely could not touch the ground.
 As it was a crurotarsan, the heel and ankle of Postosuchus resemble those of modern crocodiles.